Sacek073/Sacek073/README.md

 - ⚡ Fun fact: ...
 -->

-- I'm currently studing Cybersecurity at Brno University of Technology.
+- I'm studing Cybersecurity at Brno University of Technology.
+- I'm currently working in [Aricoma](https://www.aricoma.com/cs/home) in Cybersecurity division as Security Specialist.
 - You can reach me on [LinkedIn](https://www.linkedin.com/in/jan-klus%C3%A1%C4%8Dek-6aa359221/), where you can also see my knowledge and previous working expiriences.

 ![Saceks's GitHub stats](https://github-readme-stats-one-orpin-15.vercel.app/api?username=Sacek073&show_icons=true&theme=onedark)